 - 1 tbsp dried oregano

-- Add the tomatoes, herbs and spices, and run with a stick blender until completely smooth
+- Add the tomatoes, herbs and spices and bring to a simmer.

 - Add a few pinches of salt, and simmer for a few minutes.
 Taste.
 Adjust with more salt (and sugar if too acidic).